SSWConsulting/SSW.Rules.Content/rules/spec-add-value/rule.md

 - Are there any performance requirements?

-- Are there any any reliability requirements?
+- Are there any reliability requirements?
 E.g. Has to respond in x seconds

 - What are the security requirements?